- FGF9 is the short name for Fibroplast Growth Factor 9.

 - FGF9 is used by the body to repair damaged skin.

-- What you might not realise is hair follicles are a part of skin
+- Hair follicles are a naturally occuring part of skin

-- So, if we can use FGF9 to repair skin — in other words to generate new skin — we can also use it to generate new hair follicles.
+- So, if we can use FGF9 to repair skin — in other words to generate new skin — we may also be able to use it to generate new hair follicles.

 - That means we can “grow” new hair follicles in the scalp.
-This is known as hair neo-genesis.
+This is known as hair fallicle neo-genesis.

 - In the past, hair loss treatments have always involved making hair grow from existing hair follicles.

 - Treatment using FGF9 enables us to generate completely new hair follicles in the scalp.
 This therefore means it’s theoretically possible to grow as many new hairs as you want.